 - Sit with your back supported by a pillow at the bend of your spine.

 - The angle formed by your hips and knees should be 90 degrees.

 - Your buttocks should be in touch with the chair’s back.

 - Distribute your weight equally between your hips.

 - Place all feet on the floor in a balanced manner.

 That concludes our quick guide to sitting comfortably in an office chair while pregnant.
-Although it’s normal to hear pregnant women talking of lower back pain, it’s normally the result of abrupt and dramatic changes in sitting posture over the nine-month span.
+Although it’s normal to hear pregnant women talking of lower back pain, it’s normally the result of abrupt and dramatic changes in sitting posture over nine months.

-I realize there are a number of points, but since the whole time span is so delicate and the mother’s body is constantly under threat, we should only take these minor but multiple steps seriously in the interest of the mother’s and child’s welfare.
+I realize there are several points, but since the whole period is so delicate and the mother’s body is constantly under threat, we should only take these minor but multiple steps seriously in the interest of the mother’s and child’s welfare.

 Knowing the best chairs for breastfeeding will give you the confidence that you are getting the proper support which will also help you feel more relaxed.
-It will assist you with getting your blood supply to where you need it to be.
+In addition, it will assist you with getting your blood supply to where you need it to be.
 As a result, choose a chair that satisfies your needs for back comfort and support.